stantonk/java-docker-example/README.md

 I'm not convinced of the benefits there as of yet.
 But for services the arguments are compelling, e.g.:

+* Decoupling applications from their environment, making config mgmt less difficult by enabling developers to manage configs vs. creating a human-level bottleneck and divider between Dev and Ops.
+  * avoiding the confusion/debate over "where does config live", maybe, through Docker + ENVVARS?
 * combining Docker with Kubernets or Mesos gives you relatively cheap High Availability, both intra and inter Data Center while making it possible to keep server costs down by treating a set of servers as one giant resource to stack containers onto.
-* Decoupling applications from their environment, making config mgmt less difficult by enabling developers to manage configs vs. creating a human-level bottleneck and divider between Dev and Ops.

 #TODO
 1. Make the service actually do something